 5. Peer critique Once your alpha readers have given you a green light, it’s time to ask your fellow writers to read your book.
 I’ve written an entire article on how to find critique partners and writing groups.
 Want to save money on editing?
-Don’t skip this step, finding and correcting story issues before you seek professional editing will affect how much time and money your edit will require.
+Don’t skip this step.
+A good peer critique group helps you find and correct story issues at no cost.
+Sounds good, right?
 At the same time, beware the temptation to get stuck in an endless critique feedback loop.
 Find the right critique partner or group, get input, consider changes for issues with consensus feedback (same comment from more than one person), and keep moving forward.

 Read more: Types of Editing: A Practical Guide

 6. Story or developmental edit It’s finally time for a professional editor.
 If this is your first time taking a manuscript this far toward publication, consult with your editor about what type of editing is right for you.
-If you are a new author working on a limited budget, I recommend prioritizing a story edit (also known as a developmental edit).
+If you are a new author working on a limited budget, I recommend prioritizing a story edit, also known as a developmental edit.
 Without solid story structure at the heart of your book, no amount of polish will transform your book into a page-turner.
-I often recommend a Plot Accelerator, Mini Edit, or critique for authors who are still on the fence about the strength of their writing or storytelling techniques.
+I often recommend a Plot Accelerator, Mini Edit, or critique for authors who are on the fence about the strength of their writing or storytelling techniques.